thelan/trinitycore-docker-collection/README.md

 This project is not affiliated with trinity-core and is provided as-is.

-The current image are not optimized as the whole source code is keept (for rebuild / debugging purpose) inside the final image.
+The current image are not optimized as the whole source code is kept (for rebuild / debugging purpose) inside the final image.

 Build Status
 -------